RD Virtual Card

 This is the point most easily misjudged in this question.
 A single card's limit is a one-time total pool, not a monthly limit, and you can top up the limit at any time from your platform balance for a 2% service fee, taking effect instantly.
 So a large monthly spend is essentially a "limit" issue, not a "card count" issue — with 1–2 cards you keep topping up the limit to handle a large spend, and there is no need to approach your account's card cap at all.
 The only need actually constrained by the hard card-count limit is "needing many cards active at the same time."

-A large monthly spend does not require a separate discount application — the tiered top-up fee is itself a volume-pricing mechanism.
-Consolidate your monthly top-ups into a single large transaction and the fee automatically drops a tier; this is a rule stated in the open, applied equally to all accounts, with no "cheaper if you negotiate, more expensive if you don't."
-The card-issuance fee ($1–2 per card), the limit-issuance service fee (2%), and the card top-up service fee (2%) all accumulate linearly by card count or by percentage — issuing in bulk neither adds a surcharge nor grants a discount.
+A large monthly spend does not automatically trigger a discount — the deposit fee is a flat 0.5% with no tiers, so depositing 35 and depositing 5,000 cost the same rate.
+It applies equally to all accounts, and there is no need to bundle your monthly deposits into one large transaction to reach a bracket.
+The card-issuance fee (from $1 per card), the limit-issuance service fee (2%), and the card top-up service fee (2%) all accumulate linearly by card count or by percentage — issuing in bulk neither adds a surcharge nor grants a discount.
 There is no monthly fee and no annual fee; a card that sits unused after issuance incurs no charge, which makes it well suited to preparing cards ahead of need.
+Enterprise / team accounts with genuine volume can apply separately for a custom rate, assessed case by case — it is never granted automatically based on how much you deposit.

 Card count is a hard risk-control limit; bulk card-issuance needs require advance alignment

-An account can have at most 5 active cards at once and 10 cumulatively — this is a hard risk-control limit.
-It is not a difference in product tier, nor a default that can be quietly raised: once a card range (BIN) is blacklisted on the merchant side, all users are harmed together, and the count gate protects the reputation of the entire card range — it is not relaxed for any single customer.
+An account can have at most 2 active cards at once and 3 cumulatively — this is a hard risk-control limit.
+It is not a difference in product tier, nor a default that can be quietly raised: once a card range (BIN) is blacklisted on the merchant side, all users are harmed together, and the count gate protects the reputation of the entire card range.
+The default is not raised quietly, but if you have a genuine business need you can contact support to apply and have it assessed case by case — it is not relaxed for any single customer.
 So "large spend" mostly does not need many cards at all (see the limit mechanism above); it is the bulk-issuance need — genuinely requiring many cards active at the same time — that belongs in a support ticket where you describe the scale for business staff to evaluate case by case.
 What business staff can do is assess, within compliance, how to absorb your volume in a rule-compliant way — for example, handling spend with a few higher-limit cards, or rolling over expiring cards through the card-closure process — rather than simply piling up the card count on a single account.
 Trying to get around the cap by registering several extra accounts will instead hit the freeze red line for "bulk registration to evade risk controls"; the proper path is alignment with business staff, not bypassing the gate.

 Business alignment is about scale, not a promise of account-side success